-To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for each of the relevant inputs in the model.
-The key drivers of variability/uncertainty are shown in the tornado diagrams below (Figure 4.4).
+To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for each of the relevant inputs in the model.
+The key drivers of variability/uncertainty are listed in Table 4.16 and their impact on results are shown in the tornado diagrams below (Figure 4.4).